akkupy/codeDump/README.md

 If you're new to open source or just looking for a way to get involved, Hacktoberfest is a great opportunity to do so.
 Here are some ways you can contribute:

-- Find an open source project that you're interested in and see if they have any issues labeled "Hacktoberfest."
+- Find an open source project that you're interested in and see if they have any issues labelled "Hacktoberfest."
 If so, start working on those!

 - If you can't find any Hacktoberfest issues, try looking for other issues that you can help with.